For reasonably inexpensive food, head for Morelos and the

 Morelos at 20 de Noviembre.

-seafood tacos with some great salsas.
+Quality meat and seafood tacos with some great salsas.